 back of the Report.
 The proceeds of any successful claim under Loss of Value Protection will be paid in full to the Customer (or Beneficiaries as appropriate).
 D&D shall have no separate liability in respect of claims covered by the Loss of Value Protection.

+APPENDIX “E”

+STAMP DUTY LAND TAX (SDLT) DISCLAIMER

+Dye & Durham provides technology to enable the preparation and submission of SDLT returns to HMRC and does not provide tax or legal advice or act as a tax adviser, agent, or representative.
+All returns are submitted using the instructing firm’s HMRC credentials, and Dye & Durham does not submit returns on its own behalf or assume responsibility for their content.
+The instructing firm is solely responsible for SDLT treatment, liability, and the accuracy, completeness, and timeliness of all submissions.
+Dye & Durham does not verify any information provided and is entitled to rely on it as accurate.